meditationstuff/protocol_1/main.txt.md

 ### Quick Start Guide

+(There is also a full table of contents, if you keep scrolling for a while.)

+**Who is this document for?**

+This document is for people are curious about, serious about (and anything in between) *very long-term, goal-oriented meditation*, as in years and a lifetime.
+(And “goal-oriented” includes “no goal” and/or radical, self-determined, open-ended provisionality!)

+(So, this document is intended to comprehensively support both complete beginners and “maximally advanced” meditators.)

+To get a sense of timescale, working with the practices in this document can be risky for approximately the first 10,000 hours or so, give or take a few thousand hours.
+(That’s ten thousand hours, 10k hours.)

+(Do see the sections links, below, for more about risks.)

+If meditating “full time” or “full time plus,” ~10,000 hours takes something like three to seven years.
+If meditating an hour a day, ~10,000 hours takes about twenty years.

+(Note!
+Sort of like how a weightlifter can’t get very strong by lifting weights for a week straight, night and day, without breaks, one can’t just *choose* to meditate “full time plus.”
+“Maximum available meditation hours” follows a natural, personal rhythm, which is sometimes “five minutes per day.”
+It’s more about how much someone is able to, or choosing to, prioritize meditation in their life, over other things, when potential meditation hours become “endogenously available.”
+“Full time plus” might look like lots of long walks and lots of sleep.)

+It’s ok to noncommitally play with (or use à la carte) the practices in this document, or to circle back to this document, on and off, or to use this document as an intermittent touchstone/umbrella/index, while exploring lots of other things.
+Just know that this still carries risks!
+There’s an apocryphal saying, “Better not to start; if you start, better to finish.”
+If one is dabbling, experimenting, tinkering (and there’s nothing wrong with that), one has to be careful, as best they can, to not “start” if one doesn’t intend to start, or one isn’t yet ready to start.
+(Of course, some people have aleady “started,” long ago, etc., etc.)

+\*\*\*

 [Eventually this section (and the full table of contents) will be hyperlinked.
 For now, Control-F/Command-F and search for the section titles.]

 * **What's new?**